 Sometimes it can get pretty cold, especially during the winter months.
 But does that mean that you could resort to heating up your house by using your gas stove?
+Is it safe to heat house with gas stove?

 The answer is a firm no. It can be incredibly dangerous to try to heat your house using a gas stove.
 For starters, gas stoves aren’t actually designed for that purpose.
 In addition to this, you may be at extra risk of letting carbon monoxide emissions into the air, which is very deadly when it’s breathed in at high levels.
 You could even end up with a fire in your home.
 In short, it’s better to try to heat your home by using a heating system or by lighting a fire.
 You can also wrap up in warm clothes to keep yourself warm when it’s particularly cold.
 It’s best not to risk heating your home using your oven.
 It’s better to keep yourself safe by keeping the oven door closed when you are not using it.